tabletop-generator/ttg-client/README.md

 ### Running

 - `dev`: Starts Next.js in development mode.
-- `build`: Builds the application for production usage.
+- `build`: Builds the application for production usage and outputs the generated static site to `out/`.
+- `start:static`: Serves the built static files from `out/`.
 - `start`: Starts a Next.js production server.
-- `start:static`: Serves the built static files from `out/`.
+(We don't use this.)

 ### Linting & Formatting